 - Type of treatment (drugs, cardioversion, pacemaker, ablation, implantable cardiac defibrillator)?

 - Is your overall health good otherwise?

 For the most common irregular heart beats, if you’re symptom free, with no dizziness, chest pain, fatigue or other issues related to the arrhythmia and you have no underlying cardiac issues, then your prognosis is good for getting affordable life insurance and possibly even a Preferred rate.

 If you do have symptoms or underlying cardiac issues, then the rates could be higher than the Regular rates in our quoting tool above.

 It’s impossible for any insurance agent or insurance website to tell you with 100% certainty the rate for which you’ll ultimately qualify.

 Having shopped thousand’s and thousand’s of tough cardiac cases, we can tell you with 100% certainty that we will ultimately get you the best offer.

-If you have any type of cardiac arrhythmia and you’d like us to shop with every competitive life insurance company to get you best offer possible, give us a call at toll free # above or just send an email to email@example.com or simply click link below and complete form and we’ll do everything we can to get you the best offer possible from a quality insurer!
+If you have any type of cardiac arrhythmia and you’d like us to shop with every competitive life insurance company to get you best offer possible, give us a call at toll free # above or just click here to send us an email to or simply click link below, complete form and we’ll do everything we can to get you the best offer possible from a quality insurer!